Oppodelldog/touch-graph/README.md

 ## States and Transitions

-As a little experiment, user interactions are controlled by a state machine.
+As a little experiment, a state machine controls user interactions.

 States and Transitions are saved in a dot file which can be easily converted into a graphic to get a nice overview which events and transitions